dbushong/woolgather/README.md

 the IRC server, recording messages seen in the relevant channels to the database.

-When a user logs into the web interface, an appropriate level of scrollback will be retrieved from the DB (repeated as many times as possible until the client is up-to-date), then the connection will entire "real-time" mode and future updates will be sent both to the database and to the client.
-Each real-time update will come with a unique msg identifier, as well as the identifier of the immediately preceding msg, guaranteeing that the client always receives a complete set of messages and allowing it to switch back into history playback mode as required.
+When a user logs into the web interface, their connection will be added to a list on the server of those connections which should receive live updates.
+Additionally, a query will be done for an appropriate amount of backlog (eventually configurable).
+The backlog msgs will be sent asynchronously, and fun will commence!

 When the user *sends* a message (and receipt is confirmed by the relevant server), the message will be logged to the db and only then mirrored back to